 This version suggests that the big earnings impact occurred in schools below about 1180 meters, and possibly among schools at around 1250.
 (For legibility, I truncated the fit at 1270 meters; beyond which the confidence intervals explode for lack of much data.)

-Motivated by the theory that elevation mattered for impact because of differences in pre-experiment infection rates, I then graphed how those infections varied with elevation, among the subset of schools with the needed data.
+Motivated by the theory that elevation mattered for impact because of differences in pre-experiment infection rates, I then graphed how those rates varied with elevation, among the subset of schools with the needed data.
 Miguel and Kremer measure worm burdens in three ways: prevalence of any infection, prevalence of moderate or heavy infection, and intensity (eggs/gram).
 So I did as well.
-First, this graph shows infection prevalence versus school elevation, again in a locally smoothed way:
+First, this graph shows infection prevalence versus school elevation, again in a smoothed way:

 Like the first table in this post, this graph shows that hookworms lived in nearly all the children, while roundworm and whipworm were each in about half.
 Not evident before is that schistosomiasis was common at low elevations, but faded higher up.
 Roundworm and whipworm also appear to fall as one scans from left to right, but then rebound around 1260 meters.